Otogirisō: Legacy

 Towards the final quarter of 1992, Otogirisō began appear in other forms of media.
 This included its music from the game being recorded by the Tokyo Memorial Orchestra and released on compact disc by Warner Music Japan and a radio drama adaptation which was broadcast on Japanese satellite radio on 5 December.
 On April 10, 1999, a novel of Otogirisō was released by Kadokawa Horror Bunko.
 It is an original story that only contains similar elements to the original Chunsoft release.
 A film adaption of the game titled St. John's Wort was released in Japan on 27 January 2001.
 It was released in both an English dub and subtitled edition by Asylum Home Entertainment in March 2004.
 After the release of Otogirisō, a sequel was planned with Nakamura saying the script for the game did not progress very well.
+When asked about Otogirisō in 2022, Kazuya Asano responded that that the game was "just okay."

-Yuhsuke Koyama in the book History of the Japanese Video Game Industry (2023) wrote that while many adventure games were released in the late 1980s in Japan, the number of titles has rapidly decreased following 1989 with only a few mystery-themed games or games featuring characters from manga and anime being released.
+In the book History of the Japanese Video Game Industry, published in 2023, Yuhsuke Koyama wrote that while many adventure games were released in the late 1980s in Japan, the number of titles had rapidly decreased following 1989 with only a few mystery-themed games or games featuring characters from manga and anime being released.
 The popularity of the genre would return in Japan with the release of Otogirisō and the later personal computer (PC) games that were influenced by it.
 In a review of Banshee's Last Cry in 1994, a reviewer in Famicom Tsūshin said that there have been many games inspired by Otogiriso, but most were just re-hashes.
-While games described as novel-styled games had existed on PCs in Japan since DOME (1988), Koyama said that Otogirisō and Chunsoft's Banshee's Last Cry (1994) were the two works that had a direct influence on contemporary novel-styled games.
+While games described as novel-styled games had existed on PCs in Japan since DOME (1988), Koyama said that Otogirisō and Chunsoft's Banshee's Last Cry were the two works that had a direct influence on contemporary novel-styled games.
 This included the format of placing text over illustrated backgrounds rather than confining it to a box dedicated for dialogue.
 Academic Ko On Chan said that this style used in Otogirisō and Banshee's Last Cry allowed for more text on screen which intensified the experience of reading through sound effects and illustrations.
-This style would become the model for similar games to follow, such as Leaf's Shizuku (1996) and Kizuato (1996).
-Jiro Ishii, a game developer who worked on Chunsoft's 428: Shibuya Scramble (2008), said that Otogirisō would create a new structure for adventure games called the "loop structure".
+This style subsequently became the genesis for similar games, such as Leaf's Shizuku (1996) and Kizuato (1996).
+Jiro Ishii, a game developer who worked on Chunsoft's 428: Shibuya Scramble (2008), said that Otogirisō created a new structure for adventure games called the "loop structure".
 This style did not have the linear narrative structure seen in games like The Portopia Serial Murder Case (1983) or Snatcher (1988), and would instead have the plot repeat the same period of time over and over.
-This form would be seen later similar games.
 The "pink bookmark" feature in the game became a staple in subsequent novel-styled games from Chunsoft.